hapijs/hapi/docs/API.md

 - _'temporary()_' - sets the status code to 302 or 307 (based on the rewritable settings).
 Defaults to 'true'.
 - _'permanent()_' - sets the status code to 301 or 308 (based on the rewritable settings).
 Defaults to 'false'.
 - _'rewritable(isRewritable)_' - sets the status code to 301/302 (based on the temporary settings) for rewritable (change POST to GET) or 307/308 for non-rewritable.
 Defaults to 'true'.

-Note that when using _'redirect'_ with a relative URI that the result will be to use the servers bound host and port to form the full URI.
-If the server has a different public URI then change the servers _'settings.uri'_ property to the public one.

 The handler must call _'reply()'_, _'reply.send()'_, or _'reply.payload/stream()...send()'_ (and only one, once) to return control over to the router.
 The reply methods are only available within the route handler and are disabled as soon as control is returned.